-There are over 40 different varieties of mustard plants, but three are the most popular for culinary use.
-The black, brown, and white mustard seeds are the ones that typically go into making mustard around the world.
-All three varieties have become naturalized to North America and can be found in nearly every state in the U.S. as well as many provinces in southern Canada.
-All parts of the plant are edible, including seeds, leaves, and flowers.
+All parts of the mustard plant are edible, including the seeds, leaves, and flowers; it is in the same genus as cabbage and turnips and is an annual plant.
+There are over 40 different varieties of mustard plants, but three are the most popular for culinary use; black, brown, and white mustard seeds typically go into recipes and making mustard.
+All three varieties are found in the U.S. as well as other parts of the world.

 Mustard is the second most-used spice in the United States, as its usage is only exceeded by the peppercorn.
 And it's no wonder since mustard works well with all types of meats, pork, poultry, and seafood.
-You may be used to standard yellow prepared mustard, but there are many wonderful varieties of seeds and prepared mustards to experiment with.
+You may be used to standard yellow prepared mustard, but there are other wonderful varieties of seeds and prepared mustards to experiment with.

-Black mustard seeds are still very popular in the Middle East and Asia Minor where they originated.
+Brassica nigra is the plant that produces black mustard seeds.
+It is native to North Africa and parts of Europe and Asia; black mustard seeds are still very popular in the Middle East and Asia Minor where they originated.
 The seeds are removed from their seed coats and are very small.
-They can be ground into spice or used whole, often added to hot oil to bring out the flavor.
+They can be ground into a spice or used whole, often added to hot oil to bring out the flavor.

-Brown mustard seeds come from Brassica juncea, with juncea meaning rush-like.
+Brown mustard seeds come from the Brassica juncea plant.
 It is also often called Chinese mustard or Indian mustard.
-There are different varieties of brown mustard seeds, ranging from those with a dark brown seed coat to those that are dark yellow.
+There are different varieties of brown mustard seeds, ranging from those with a dark brown seed coat to others that are dark yellow.

-Yellow mustard comes from the seeds of the white mustard plant, Sinapis alba, with alba meaning white.
+Yellow mustard comes from the seeds of the white mustard plant, Sinapis alba.
 While it is in the Brassicaceae family, it is not as closely related to the other two types of mustard as they are to each other.
 The white mustard plant bears light tan seeds that are a little larger than brown mustard seeds.
 These end up as the bright yellow mustard due to the addition of turmeric or dye.

-White mustard seeds are milder than brown or black mustard seeds.
-They still contain pungent flavor producers, especially sinalbin.
-Their heat differs from black and brown mustard seeds in that the heat stays mainly on the tongue rather than traveling up the nose.
+White mustard seeds are milder than brown or black mustard seeds, but they still contain pungent flavor producers, especially sinalbin.
+Their heat stays mainly on the tongue rather than traveling up the nose, as it does with brown and black seeds.
 The heat is also shorter-lived than those varieties.

-Finding Mustard Seeds
+Cooking With Mustard Seeds

-If you shop the spice section of a typical grocery store you should be able to find yellow mustard seeds from American companies such as McCormick.
+If you shop the spice section of a typical grocery store, you should be able to find yellow mustard seeds from American companies such as McCormick.
 These are also the mustard seeds in common pickling spice blends.
 Brown mustard seeds may be found at specialty spice stores such as Penzeys, online, or in Asian specialty stores.
 Black mustard seeds can often be found at Indian specialty stores.